The Magical Benefits of Turkey Tail Mushroom with Recipe

 How to Cultivate Shiitake Mushrooms

 How to Cultivate Shiitake Mushrooms by Jack Mason There are a few different ways of cultivating shiitake mushrooms.
-However, the most efficient method of cultivation is to grow the mushrooms …
+However, the most efficient method of cultivation is to grow the mushrooms from plug spawn (from logs).
+Purchase mushroom plug spawn here.
+Before you get started with cultivating shiitake mushrooms, you need to consider what kind of … Read more

 Shroomy Holidays 2023